PalisadoesFoundation/talawa-api/INSTALLATION.md

   ```

 - **Step 6**: Test if Redis is running by running the Redis CLI:

   ```bash
   redis-cli
   ```

+- **Step 7**:
+  - Use these parameters when running the setup script if you have configured the server on your local machine:
+    - Redis Host: `localhost`
+    - Redis Port: `6379` (default Redis port)

 3. **Connecting to Redis Cloud**: